nakajima/patstechweblog.com/posts/5-talk-talk.md

 # 7.11.2024

 Use semicolon for comment token?
 Could make stripping terminators easier plus discourage ending lines with the,

-## 7.10.2024

-Rewriting the parser to an AST so we can maybe add types?

-Should add some order of operations tests to make sure Pratt is workin

-## 7.6.2024

-Gonna try to write an AST parser, then generate LLVM IR.
-Doing the VM + Compiler using C semantics from swift wasn't working great.

-## 7.7.2024

-Nevermind, we got it working at least.
-Still like twice as slow as the C implementation.

-Right now properties are just string dict keys.
-Maybe see if storing as an Int hash value is faster? (eventually we want static types but for now `¯\_(ツ)_/¯`)

-## 7.8.2024
+## 7/28/2024

-Let’s add the ability to access the file system.
-Maybe sockets (TODO: learn what sockets actually are?)

-Also collection types lol
+Closures workin' on LLVM.
+We're capturing stuff to the heap on func definition then passing that stuff an argument at call sites.

 ## 8/1/2024